berlive/berlive/README.md

-- 👋 Hi, I’m @berlive
+- 👋 Hi, I’m Berkehan
-- 👀 I’m interested in ...
+- 👀 I’m interested in neuroscience
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI
-- 📫 How to reach me ...
+- 📫 How to reach me berkehan@pm.me

 <!---
 berlive/berlive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.